Feels good to grow.

 Deadhead your flowers frequently for more blooms and a tidier appearance.

 Mulch around your plants.
+Keep pulling out the weeds.

 Keep on top of watering during the very hot days.